Yankees vs. Nationals Player Props Betting Odds

 Judge Stats

-- Aaron Judge has 67 hits with 11 doubles, 24 home runs and 56 walks.
-He has driven in 48 runs with three stolen bases.
+- Aaron Judge has 70 hits with 11 doubles, 27 home runs, 56 walks and 54 RBI.
+He's also stolen three bases.

 Judge Recent Games